Jrdelt/DiscordBot/README.md

-# Welcome to Discord Bot :D
+# Welcome to Discord Bot :D This is intial test